 Don’t forget the garnish.
 It’s not just for looks; it adds aroma and a hint of flavor.
 A simple twist of lemon or orange peel is a classic choice that brightens up the rich notes of whiskey and honey.
 Expressing the peel over the drink (giving it a little squeeze to release the oils) before dropping it in adds a fragrant finishing touch.

-Does the Type of Whiskey and Honey Really Matter?
+Does Your Choice of Whiskey and Honey Matter?

 The short answer?
 Absolutely.
 Think of whiskey and honey as the two lead singers in a band.
 The one you choose completely changes the sound of the song.
 Your choice of whiskey sets the entire foundation for your cocktail’s flavor.
 If you prefer something smooth and a little sweet, a corn-based bourbon is a fantastic choice.
 It has notes of vanilla and caramel that play beautifully with honey.
 If you’re looking for something with a bit more edge, a rye whiskey will give you a spicier and more robust profile that cuts through the sweetness for a more complex drink.